ibm-cloud-docs/maximo-application-suite/troubleshoot-runbook.md

 Terraform plan | Invalid deployment flavour type!
 Valid values are 'core' or 'manage'
 ```

 This error indicates that the value for deployment_flavour that you entered is other than core or manage.
-Make sure you enter these values in lower case without any quotes.
+Make sure you enter these values in lower-case without any quotes.
 {: tsCauses}

 ## Other validation errors